Matrix factorizations and pentagon maps: Conclusions

-while the non-Pentagon map $\phi^{\{1\},\{2,3\}}$, together with the Pentagon map $\phi^{\{1,4\},\{2,3\}},$ satisfy
+while the non-pentagon map $\phi^{\{1\},\{2,3\}}$, together with the pentagon map $\phi^{\{1,4\},\{2,3\}},$ satisfy

-Note that (\ref{ent_4_1}), serves as the $N=4$ analogue of (\ref{entw_Pe}), while the entwining Pentagon relation (\ref{ent_4_2}) and the maps that satisfy it does not exist in the $N=3$ case.
-Finally, we anticipate that the class of matrices introduced in this article, possibly under some modification, by participating into the {\em local} Pentagon equation \cite{Dimakis:2015,Dimakis:2018} determine novel Hexagon maps i.e. maps that satisfy the {\em Hexagon} relation \cite{Korepanov:2011}.
+Note that (\ref{ent_4_1}), serves as the $N=4$ analogue of (\ref{entw_Pe}), while the entwining pentagon equation (\ref{ent_4_2}) and the maps that satisfy it do not exist in the $N=3$ case.
+Finally, we anticipate that the class of matrices introduced in this article, possibly with some modification, by participating into the {\em local} pentagon equation \cite{Dimakis:2015,Dimakis:2018}, could determine novel hexagon maps i.e. maps that satisfy the {\em hexagon} equation \cite{Korepanov:2011}.